UK Property Solicitor Requirements for Non-Residents: Do You Need a UK-Based Solicitor?

 • The conveyancing process involves specific stages unique to the UK system that foreign solicitors cannot complete

-Before engaging a solicitor, you'll need to have your documentation ready.
-For a comprehensive checklist, see our guide on Essential Documents for Foreign Investors to Secure an Overseas Mortgage to make your solicitor process seamless.
+Before you start, check what lenders and solicitors will require based on your profile, see our guide on Essential Documents for Foreign Investors to Secure an Overseas Mortgage

 Your home country solicitor, regardless of their expertise or qualifications, cannot perform the legal work required to transfer UK property ownership.
 This is not a preference or recommendation, it is a legal and practical requirement of the UK property system.